Python Data Types

 Why and when are data types mutable?

-We didn’t dive into all these types yet, but let’s take a list as an example.
+We haven’t explored all these types yet, but let’s take a list as an example.
 Without knowing the exact details, I can tell you that you can add more items to a list, remove items, and replace them.
 These are not surprising features for a list, right?
-So a list can be changed; hence it is mutable.
+So, a list can be changed; hence, it is mutable.

-However, an integer is simply a number, like 2, 3, and 4.
+However, an integer is a number, like 2, 3, and 4.
 You can’t change a number; it is what it is.
-I can almost hear you thinking now.
-“But I can change a Python variable, even if it’s an integer!”
-You’re right, but that’s something different though.
+I can almost hear you thinking now, “But I can change a Python variable, even if it’s an integer!”
+You’re right, but that’s something different.

 Let’s look at an example where we assign the string ‘hello’ to a variable called mystring, and then change it: